Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Comparison of Simulated Survey Strategies

+{\red For both the SDT and Imaging:Allz simulations, Figure~\ref{scat} shows the contribution of {\blue measurement} (red line), lensing (purple line), and intrinsic scatter (green line) uncertainties on the total {\blue statistical} uncertainty.
+Within the SDT simulation the dominant uncertainty is that of intrinsic scatter, with the lensing uncertainty becoming comparable at $z \approx 1.7$.
+At higher redshift (i.e., $z\geq 2$) the Imaging:Allz simulation shows that lensing is the dominant source of uncertainty.

+Although measurement uncertainties for high-redshift SNe are significant, Figure~\ref{scat} clearly illustrates that these uncertainties are not dominant.

+Figure~\ref{covmat} shows the redshift correlation matrices for the Imaging:Allz strategy.
+The statistical uncertainty dominates across all redshifts with some systematic contribution around $0.1 < z < 0.3$.
+While the statistical uncertainty per redshift bin is larger than the systematic uncertainty, the impact of systematic uncertainties depends on the covariance between redshift bins.
+The effects of these systematic uncertainties are significantly reduced when considering their optimistic values.}

+{\red To demonstrate the dependence of $\FoMstat$ on the redshift range of the Imaging:Allz sample, Figure~\ref{bin_fom} shows how the FoM changes when we vary the minimum and maximum redshift of the sample.
+We find that at a maximum redshift of $z=1.5$ (red line), $\FoMstat$ is $\sim 86\%$ of the full-sample $\FoMstat$, and that $\FoMstat$ no longer increases with additional SNe past $z \approx 2.0$.
+The dependence on the minimum redshift (blue line) shows the importance of a low-$z$ sample.
+For instance, a cut at $z=0.4$ reduces $\FoMstat$ by $\sim 79\%$.
+In addition, we note the importance of the ground-based ``Foundation-like'' data (i.e., $z\leq 0.1$); their removal from the survey reduces $\FoMstat$ by $47\%$.

-When comparing the Imaging:Allz and SDT* Highz FoM$_{\rm stat}$ values, it is interesting to note that even though the final cosmology sample of the Imaging:Allz survey contains 33\% more SNe~Ia at $z > 1.2$, the addition of these SNe increases the relative FoM$_{\rm stat}$ value by only $\sim$13\%.
-This is likely due to the nature of dark energy and the $w_{0}-w_{a}$ parameterization.
+When comparing the Imaging:Allz and SDT* Highz $\FoMstat$ values, it is interesting to note that even though the final cosmology sample of the Imaging:Allz survey contains a factor of 6 more SNe~Ia at $z \geq 1.2$, the addition of these SNe increases the relative $\FoMstat$ value by only $\sim$79\%.
+The reason for this relatively small improvement in $\FoMstat$ is that the majority of additional SNe in the Imaging:Allz strategy are at $z\geq 1.5$, and as shown in Figure~\ref{bin_fom}, these high-$z$ SNe contribute little to $\FoMstat$.
+This effect is likely due to the fact that at high $z$, dark energy becomes dynamically unimportant in conventional models, and within our chosen $w_{0}$--$w_{a}$ parameterization there is little room to vary $w(z)$ in a way that substantially changes high-redshift distances relative to those at lower redshift.
+Statistical and systematic uncertainties are also greater at higher $z$ (see Figure~\ref{scat}), and the inclusion of {\it zero-point uncertainties} within each imaging scenario also means that such strategies are hitting more of a systematic floor than those which are IFC-focused.}

-We have generated and examined four Lowz two-tier imaging-only surveys in which time from the IFC-S and deep tier have been redistributed amongst the shallow and medium tiers of the discovery survey.
-This has allowed for the addition of several filters and an increase in each tier's observational area.
-Each of these simulated surveys still failed to meet the required number of SN~Ia (as outlined in the SDT report) at $z > 1.2$.
-The Imaging:Lowz survey lacks the desired SNe~Ia at $z < 0.7$ and $z > 1.1$, resulting in the small ${\rm FoM}_{{\rm tot}, {\rm opt}} = 93$.
+We have examined four low-$z$ imaging-only strategies with two tiers, in which time from the IFC-S and deep tier have been redistributed amongst the shallow and medium tiers of the discovery survey.
+This method has allowed for the addition of several filters and an increase in each tier's observational area.
+Each of these strategies failed to meet the required number of SNe~Ia (as outlined in the SDT report) at $z > 1.2$.
+The Imaging:Lowz survey lacks the desired number at $z < 0.6$ and $z > 1.1$, resulting in the small $\FoMopt = 133$.